CrunchyData/doc-content-guide/content/05-web-elements/_index.md

 ## SEO

 We write for humans, not machines.
 While we wouldn't want to resort to keyword stuffing just to bump up search results, we also want to make it easy for people and search engines to find and share our content.
-Here are some not-icky ways to do this:
+Here are some recommended ways to do this:

 * Organize your page around one topic.
 Use clear, descriptive terms in titles and headings that relate to the topic at hand.